AnonymousPlanet/thgtoa/guide.md

 ![][9]

 In addition, using Tor will raise the suspicion of many platforms.
-You will face many hurdles (captchas, errors, difficulties signing-up) if you use Tor direcltly.
+You will face many hurdles (captchas, errors, difficulties signing-up) if you use Tor directly.

 For these reasons, I strongly recommend the VPN over Tor solution.